-This super easy Greek Tzatziki Recipe with Meatballs & Couscous will totally satisfy your craving for a good gyro!
+This super easy Couscous Bowl with Meatballs & Tzatziki will totally satisfy your craving for a good Greek gyro!

-For some reason I thought you had to do something weird with straining the yogurt with cheese cloth?
+For some reason, when making tzatziki, I thought you had to do something weird with straining the yogurt with cheese cloth?

 Who knows.
 But it’s not true.

-Maybe it’s that 1% Greek I discovered I have in my DNA.
+Maybe it’s that 1% Greek I recently discovered I have in my DNA.

-Whatever the reason, Greek food is just plain good!
+Whatever the reason, Greek food is just so delicious!